Top 20 TestNG Interview Questions and Answers

 (ii) Soft Assert:

-If we want to continue the test execution even after the assert statement fails, then we have to use soft assert.
+If we want to continue the test execution even after the assert statement fails, then we have to use a soft assert.

 To create a soft assert, we have to create an object of a “softAssert” class as follows: